JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 2. Choose a pattern which has a file name pattern (i.e., doesn't end with `**` or `/`).
 3. Choose a pattern that was defined first.

-## `WebSymbolsContextSourceProximityProvider`
+## `PolyContextSourceProximityProvider`

-`WebSymbolsContextSourceProximityProvider` allows providing evaluation logic for the context rules.
+[`PolyContextSourceProximityProvider`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/context/PolyContextSourceProximityProvider.kt) allows providing evaluation logic for the context rules.
 It should be used when working on integrating support for a package manager or a language which has a way to define global libraries.
-The provider should be registered through <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.webSymbols.contextSourceProximityProvider"/></include>.
+The provider should be registered through <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.polySymbols.contextSourceProximityProvider"/></include>.

 The provider has a single method to be overridden — `calculateProximity()`.
 When `sourceKind` parameter matches the provider requirements, it should calculate the [proximity](#context-proximity) of each source provided by `sourceNames`.
 For instance, when supporting a package manager and the method is called with `sourceKind` being a `PackageManagerDependency` with the appropriate name, the provider should calculate the [proximity](#context-proximity) of each dependency provided through `sourceNames` parameter.
 The `Result` object contains also a `modificationTrackers` set field, which is used to track when the cached results should be recalculated.
-It is crucial to have as few trackers as possible and refresh the cache as seldom as possible because the results are used in every call to the `WebSymbolContext.get()` method.
+It is crucial to have as few trackers as possible and refresh the cache as seldom as possible because the results are used in every call to the `PolyContext.get()` method.